fluencelabs/cli/README.md

 # Currently supported workflow example

-A lot of what is described next will be improved and automated in the future (e.g. development and building of marine services, key-management etc.) Currently Fluence CLI is a convenience wrapper around Aqua CLI
+A lot of what is described next will be improved and automated in the future (key-management etc.) Currently Fluence CLI is a convenience wrapper around Aqua CLI and Marine

 1. Run `fluence init` to initialize new project
 2. Run `fluence service add 'https://github.com/fluencelabs/services/blob/master/adder.tar.gz?raw=true'`.
 Config `fluence.yaml` in the root of the project directory will be updated to look like this:
 ```yaml
 version: 1
 services: